ridhwaans/homehost/README.md

 ```

 ### Database

-Run `npm run db:squash` to create the database and necessary migrations
+Run `npm run init-db` to create migrations from schema, apply them, generate the database client
-Run `npm run start` to start the application in dev mode
 _homehost_ scans the media paths and adds the files to the database
 Wait for the async job to finish generating metadata and save
-To browse data, run `npm run db:browse` and go to `http://localhost:5555`
+To browse data, run `npm run browse-db` and go to `http://localhost:5555`
-To reset the database and clear all data, run `npm run db:reset`
+To clear all data, run `npm run clear-db`

 ### Run

-Run `npm run start` to start the application in dev mode
+Run `npm run start` to start the application
 By default, the server port is `5000`, client port is `3000`
-Run `npm run start:prod` to start the application as prod
+Run `npm run start:prod` to start the application as prod (default port is `5000`)
-By default, client and server will run on `5000`
 While running, _homehost_ continuously saves and retrieves information for any media that was added, moved or removed

 ### Routes